Video-Nomad/gs-curvetools-docs/docs/source/warp.rst

 .. figure:: https://i.imgur.com/7sH5MYI.gif
 	:class: with-shadow float-right
-	:width: 350px
+	:width: 300px

-You can transfer UV attributes to the Warp bound cards just like with normal cards, however you need to select the entire Warp group for this to work.
+Transferring attributes for Warp Groups is a bit different.
+You want to select the source curve first and then the entire Warp Group (or multiple groups).
+After that just click on Transfer UVs and you are done.
+You can reverse this by holding Shift (UVs will be transferred from the last selection to all other).

-This will only work with UV attributes.
-Normal attributes will be applied to both the warp group and each individual card.
+This will only work on UV attributes, but not on normal attributes.
+Normal attributes will be transferred to the warp group and each individual card and it will create a mess.